 Professor Nguyen’s research focuses on microfluidics, nanofluidics, micro/nanomachining technologies, micro/nanoscale science, and instrumentation for biomedical applications.
-He has over 400 publications with an average citation rate of 21 citations per article.
+He has published over 550 research papers.
 Professor Nguyen is a world leader in his field and is regularly invited to present his research at international conferences.
-He has earned over $8M in competitive funding and has registered 8 patents, 3 of them were granted.
+He has earned over $25M in competitive funding and has registered 8 patents, 3 of them were granted.

 Professor Nguyen is the Director of Queensland Micro- and Nanotechnology Centre at Griffith University in Brisbane, Australia, and leads a research group of over 20 postgraduate and postdoctoral researchers.
 Research themes of the group include micro- and nanofluidics; micro- and nanofabrication; as well as micro-electromechanical systems (MEMS).